morethanbooks/XML-TEI-Bible/documentation/bible_map.md

 # Further development

 * Semantic annotation: dictionaries or topic modelling, showing the highest value related to each place or entities (books, people, groups...)

+# Extraction of information

+This part is just pseudo-code for the extraction of the information for the different layers:

+## Places:

+open the entities files and get the places

+For each book:
+	for each different place in the entities file check how many times it appears in the book

+sum the references of the new testament and old testament save the (places are rows, columns are books)

+### Location
+This information is already in entities.xls

+## Books:
+Open the entities
+Open the file of books
+For each book
+	get all the references to places in the book make a set of the references
+	filter out the references that have an exceptable certainty get the geolocation
+	calculate the mean (median?) of the latitude and the longitude save this information in the file of books

+## Genres
+Open the file of books
+for each genre
+	Calculate the mean (median?) of the books that are part of the books

+## People

+Open the entities
+for each person
+	for each book in the bible
+		for each pericope
+			get the places that are mentioned
+		calculate the mean-median latitude and longitude of the places of each person and save it calculate the longitude and latitude of the Old and New Testament calculate the longitude and latitude of the Bible

+## Groups

+The same as with people

+##